tst2005/love-icl/README.md

 List of other functions:

+	NOTE: none of these work right now.
+I have no idea why.

 	icl:print(input, mode)
 	> icl:print() will print on the same line if mode ~= nil.

 	help()
 	> Gives you help.
-But it is not working for some reason.

 	exit()
 	> Closes this software.